capacitor-community/appcenter-sdk-capacitor/appcenter-crashes/README.md

 # @capacitor-community/appcenter-crashes

-App Center Crashes records the state of the app and device and automatically generates a crash log.
+App Center Crashes will automatically generate a crash log every time your app crashes.
+The log is first written to the device's storage and when the user starts the app again, the crash report will be sent to App Center.

 ## Install